Luketedwards/memorise-a-deck-of-cards/README.md

 Each time the web page is loaded a deck of playing cards is generated and stored into an array.
 This array is then shuffled into a random order.
 There is also an "Easy" and "Medium" shuffled deck created, with 10 and 25 cards stored.

-#### **Contextual Aria-labels**
+#### **Contextual Titles On Cards For Accessibility**
-All cards buttons and links on the website are labelled with an Aria-label to make the game accessible to screen readers.
-The modal that displays the randomised order of cards has an aria label that updates depending on the card displayed, and labels it appropriately.
+All cards buttons and links on the website are labelled with a title in an attempt to make the game accessible to screen readers.
+The modal that displays the randomised order of cards has a title that updates depending on the card displayed, and labels it appropriately.

 #### **Audio Sound effects**
 Almost every action the player undertakes in the game has an associated sound effect.
 I did this to 'gamefy' the experience.
 Examples of these include: